 - The age limit has been set at 75 at the time of election to the Supervisory Board.

 Diversity: When nominating candidates for election, the Supervisory Board should also take diversity into account.
 In accordance with the German Act on the Equal Participation of Women and Men in Leadership Positions in the Private Sector and the Public Sector (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in Privatwirtschaft und im öffentlichen Dienst), the Supervisory Board should comprise at least 30% women and 30% men.
-In addition, at least one woman should be a member of the Nomination Committee.
-Vonovia’s Supervisory Board will meet both criteria – both for the period until December 31, 2021, and for the following target period leading up to the end of 2026.
+Vonovia intends for the Nomination Committee to continue to have at least one female member.
+Vonovia’s Supervisory Board should meet both criteria in the current target period leading up to the end of 2026.
 When assessing potential candidates for reelection or to fill a Supervisory Board position that has become vacant, qualified women are to be included in the selection process and given appropriate consideration when the nominations are made.